 I got an email from Joyce recently, asking how, exactly, our online classes work.
-Great question!
-I’m sure you’re not the only one wondering, Joyce, so I’ll answer here.
+Well, I’ll tell you…

 Explanations and demonstrations of stitches and stitching techniques.

 Bring your stitched people and animals to life with a tiny bit of sparkle.

-Learn the secrets of cross stitching over one thread on any linen or evenweave fabric to create tiny, delicate embroideries.
+Learn the secrets of creating tiny, delicate embroideries.

 We can stitch the same patterns on Aida and linen and other evenweave fabrics.

 What is a fractional stitch, and how do we know which color is the quarter and which is the three-quarter stitch?

 How to get started learning to cross stitch simple designs on a plain linen cushion.